All Episodes

 Now, the conference has been fighting this new legislation for several years.

-2003 statements of the Joint Economic Joint Committee on Healthcare, they outlined their concern over the proposed emergency contraception access act, stating it will force Catholic medical personnel to distribute contraceptives even in cases involving the risk of early abortion.
+2003 statement to the Joint Committee on Healthcare, they outlined their concern over the proposed Emergency Contraception Access Act, stating it will force Catholic medical personnel to distribute contraceptives, even in cases involving the risk of early abortion, also furthers a national strategy ultimately directed towards coercing Catholic facilities to provide insurance coverage for and to perform abortions.

-Since Romney has been presenting himself as a conservative on social issues in anticipation of a possible run for the presidency in 2008.
+The final paragraph, the governor's turnaround is especially unexpected, since Romney has been presenting himself as a conservative on social issues in anticipation of a possible run for the presidency in 2008.

-This decision will certainly undermine the credibility of his conservatism with Republican Party members that may have been inclined to support him up to now.
+This decision will certainly undermine the credibility of his conservatism with Republican Party members that may have been inclined to support him up to now, which takes us back up to the opening graph.

 In a shocking turnaround, Mitt Romney announced yesterday that Roman Catholic and other private hospitals in the state will be forced to offer emergency contraception to sexual assault victims under new state legislation.

-Two things about this.
+There are two things about this.

-One is as far back as 2003, you can see the Democrat Party and the American left's design here on the Catholic Church and on The entire pro-life movement.
+One is, as far back as 2003, you can see the Democrat Party and the American left's design here on the Catholic Church and on the entire pro-life movement.

 Just use the force of the state to force them to require them under penalty of law to violate their conscience, to violate their own morality, to give away or provide abortion services.